Japan issues 3rd virus emergency in Tokyo, Osaka area

 Osaka Gov. Hirofumi Yoshimura, who on Tuesday requested the emergency, said the semi-emergency measures were not working and hospitals were overflowing with patients.

-The virus surge, fueled by a new, more contagious variant detected earlier in Britain, has spread rapidly across the country.

-The government has also been slow in rolling out vaccinations, leaving the population largely unprotected before the Olympics begin in July.
+The government has also been slow in rolling out vaccinations, leaving the population largely unprotected before the Olympics begin on July 23.

-The third emergency is largely intended as a short and intensive step to stop people from traveling and spreading the virus during Japan's “Golden Week” holidays from late April through the first week of May.

-The May 11 end of the emergency, just ahead of an expected visit by International Olympic Committee President Thomas Back, triggered speculation that the government is prioritizing the Olympic schedule over people’s health.
+The May 11 end of the emergency, just ahead of an expected visit by International Olympic Committee President Thomas Bach, triggered speculation that the government is prioritizing the Olympic schedule over people’s health.

+Suga said Japan has no choice but to follow the IOC decision to hold the games.
+“The IOC has the authority to decide and the IOC has already decided to hold the Tokyo Olympics,” Suga said.
+“We aim to hold the games while taking strong measures to protect people's lives from the further spread of infections."

 Suga has been reluctant to hurt the already pandemic-damaged economy and faced criticism for being slow to take virus measures.